judyfong/about/tech-resume.md

 ### Researcher – [Language and Voice Lab, Reykjavik University](https://lvl.ru.is/)
 #### Spring 2017 - October 2022
 - Developed the Samrómur Spjall Vo-IP chatting platform to collect conversational data
-- Create the RÚV-DI speaker diarization dataset, [recipe and models tailored for Icelandic broadcast news](http://hdl.handle.net/20.500.12537/109)
+- Created the RÚV-DI speaker diarization dataset, [recipe and models tailored for Icelandic broadcast news](http://hdl.handle.net/20.500.12537/109)
 - Integrated a Kaldi ASR with the Icelandic Parliament, Althing’s, transcription and document management system using Documentum’s DFC and DQL